Blecz/hiscoreapi/README.md

 ## Welcome

 Hi!
-Welcome to the  HiScore API!
-A simple REST API to register the high scores of your games.
+Welcome to the HiScore API, a simple REST API for registering the high scores of your games.

-This project aims to provide an simple API to be used by our indie and jam games, allowing us to register and dispalay scoreboards for them.
+This project aims to provide an easy-to-use API for our indie and jam games, allowing us to register and display scoreboards.

 ## Games API